thomaslautenb/ABM/README.md

 # Agent-Based Modelling (ABM) Q2 2023

 Welcome to the Agent-Based Modelling (ABM) repository for Q2 2023.
-This project focuses on developing and analyzing agent-based models to simulate complex systems.
+This project focusses on the development of ABM-models to display protection motivation theory for flood adaptation

 ## Table of Contents
 - [About the Project](#about-the-project)